 What’s interesting is this spot is really in the middle of a road with car traffic.
 But it certainly looks like nobody cares about being run over by the cars.
 Occasionally we jumped out of the way to make sure we’re not blocking any car coming down the road.
 But in the 20 minutes that we were there, we saw ballerinas, sorry, I should say a team of ballerinas doing splits in the middle of the road.
 We also saw a lady dressed in really bright orange trying to do a photo shoot.
 When a truck showed up, she didn’t care and definitely didn’t step away until she was completely done with her photo shot.
 We took a whole bunch of shots ourselves, and agreed it was a pretty good picture spot.

-Next we headed to a bakery that was pretty famous – One Girl Cookies, where Cady ordered a chocolate cupcake, and Nolan and I had the whoopie cream pies.
+Next we headed to a bakery that was pretty famous – One Girl Cookies, where DD ordered a chocolate cupcake, and DS and I had the whoopie cream pies.
 I thought the cream pie was decent but was unfortunately nothing amazing.